Proximal tubule

-The proximal tubule is the segment of the nephron in kidneys which begins from the renal pole of the Bowman's capsule to the beginning of loop of Henle.
-It can be further classified into the proximal convoluted tubule (PCT) and the proximal straight tubule (PST).
+The proximal tubule is the segment of the nephron in kidneys which begins from the renal (tubular) pole of the Bowman's capsule to the beginning of loop of Henle.
+At this location, the glomerular parietal epithelial cells (PECs) lining bowman’s capsule abruptly transition to proximal tubule epithelial cells (PTECs).
+The proximal tubule can be further classified into the proximal convoluted tubule (PCT) and the proximal straight tubule (PST).

 Structure

 The most distinctive characteristic of the proximal tubule is its luminal brush border.